13 Best Static Code Analysis Tools For 2025

 7. Codacy

 I’ve used Codacy as part of my workflow for code analysis, and it’s a great tool for maintaining high-quality software with an emphasis on security and performance.
-Its seamless integration with various platforms and support for a wide range of languages makes it adaptable to many different projects.
+Its seamless integration with various platforms and support for a wide range of languages make it adaptable to many different projects.

 Pros